-Pursuant to the Head Lease, TFS Properties (as the registered proprietor of the Plantation) has agreed to lease the Plantation to the Lessor and has consented to the Lessor sub-leasing Sandalwood Lots to Growers.
+TFS Properties will ensure that a Head Lease is secured over the land selected for the Project.
+Pursuant to the Head Lease, the registered owner will agree to lease the Plantation to the Lessor and will consent to the Lessor sub-leasing Sandalwood Lots to Growers.

-ADDITIONAL INFORMATION
+ADDITIONAL INFORMATION ADDITIONAL INFORMATION